Simulator

 Generating the Actionable Intelligence Report

 Before the actionable intelligence report can be generated, extinction risk predictions need to computed from the estimated political-ecological model.
-These computations are executed by first, placing the report evaluate / id_interactions relation block just below the context files relation block in the file rhinopoleco.id -- and then running that file with the following command.
+These computations are executed by first, placing the report evaluate / id_interactions relation block just below the context files relation block in the file kentan.id -- and then running that file with the following command.

-idalone rhinopoleco.id
+idalone kentan.id

 Next, to generate the actionable intelligence report, place the